gold-roger33/mini-project-yolo-object-detection/README.md

-# YOLO Object Detection (Mini Project)
+# Object Detection System for Visually Impaired: Raspberry Pi & Python(Mini Project)

 This repository is the code for my  mini project that demonstrates real-time object detection using the YOLO (You Only Look Once) model in rasperry pi 4B.
+The project is designed to assist the visually impaired by detecting and announcing objects in their surroundings.

 ## Features

 - Real-time object detection using YOLO model
-- Video input from the default webcam
+- Video input from the camera module/webcam
 - Detection of various classes of objects
 - Announcement of detected objects and their positions using text-to-speech engine